Articles | Volume 17, issue 1

 Short summary

-We analyzed in-cloud characteristics using in situ measurements from 42 research flights across two field campaigns into non-orographic, non-lake effect winter storms.
-Much of the storm volume contains weak vertical motions (a few cm s-1), and most updrafts ≥ 0.5 m s-1 are small (< 1 km).
+We analyzed in-cloud characteristics using in situ measurements from 42 research flights across two field campaigns into non-orographic, non-lake-effect winter storms.
+Much of the storm volume contains weak vertical motions (a few centimeters per second), and most updrafts ≥ 0.5 m s-1 are small (< 1 km).
 Within 2 km of cloud radar echo top, stronger vertical motions and conditions for ice particle growth are more common.
-This implies the importance of cloud-top generating cells for production of snow particles.
+Overturning air motions near cloud top appear important for the production of snow particles.

 Luke R. Allen, Sandra E. Yuter, Matthew A. Miller, and Laura M. Tomkins